samboy/ObHack/midi3mus/README.md

 # What is this

-This converts stadnard MIDI files in to the unusual MUS format used by Doom.
+This converts standard MIDI files in to the unusual MUS format used by Doom.

 # Where this comes from